kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 - Board: "RaspberryPiPico"  >  Arduino Mbed OS RP2040 Boards  >  RaspberryPiPico
 - The code files have cpp type, but the code itself is in C (cpp type is used to help in some compiler issues).

-Hardware, changes and notes:
+Hardware changes and notes:
 - Inclusion of ILI9341 on free pins, using SPI1, and removing the LCD display.
 - Schematic diagram at "FFT_LCD_pico.png".
-- I noticed that changing the signal in one ADC input, changes the other inputs signal through the resistors for setting half Vref.
+- I noticed that changing the signal in one ADC input, changed the other inputs signal through the resistors for setting half Vref.
 To solve this, I changed the circuit to have a separate resistor divider for each ADC input.
 - Use input/output filters for Nyquist considerations (see above).
 - Obs.: at the initial test video, I used only the RC output filter shown in the schematic, and for input filter, only what is already inside of the Softrock RXTX Ensemble.